 The next song is "Doll of Darkness", which returns to a faster pace.
 With the fast

 tremolo riffs and the frenetic drumming, this embraces repetition for the purpose of lulling the listener into a trance, receptive

 to the dark and hateful message conveyed through the music.
 This is one of the least dynamic songs on the album, yet it fulfills

 "Ribs of Virgin" is another song in the vein of Hellhammer / Celtic Frost.
-This one
+This

-one of the least impressive songs on here.
+still one of the least impressive songs on here.

 The more melodic side of the band returns with "There Comes the Day".
-The sound returns
+The sound